haproxytech/kubernetes-ingress/documentation/annotations-custom.md

-# User annotations
+# Custom annotations

-User annotations are custom annotations with full validation that user can create for frontend and backend side of HAProxy configuration.
+Custom annotations are annotations with full validation that user can create for frontend and backend side of HAProxy configuration.
 They can be limited for certain resources and they unlock all HAProxy options that might not be available with other options.
+In background they use CRD (Custom resources definition) to validate its content and access.

 ## Why ?